komaksym/UFC-DataLab/README.md

 # UFC Data Lab

 This repo collects, preprocesses and does EDA on UFC Fight data, including stats, scorecards, and OCR-processed results.
-It provides tools used for scraping, parsing, and analyzing fight information, making it useful for sports analytics, machine learning and research.

 ## Features
 - Scraping UFC stats and scorecards.